 Use a small brush to apply the dye in a vertical direction to all of your bleached hair.
 Make sure to apply all the hair you want to dye to avoid a jarring faded blond.
 Then add a second coat of dye near the ends of the hair.

-4. Leave the dyes for a while and wash out
+4. Leave the dyes for a while and wash them out

 5. Dry and style your wig